JovianHQ/opendatasets/README.md

 Note that you need to download the `kaggle.json` file only once.
 You can also place the `kaggle.json` file in the same directory as the Jupyter notebook, and the credentials will be read automatically.

+**IMPORTANT NOTE**: If you're downloading a competition dataset, make sure to first accept the rules of the competition.

 ### Some interesting datasets

 You can find interesting datasets on Kaggle: https://www.kaggle.com/datasets